Meanings11/connect4/README.md

 **🧭User Guide**

-1.Unzip source code package.
+1. Download and unzip source code package.
-(can also be downloaded from https://github.com/Meanings11/connect4).
-2.Open a terminal and Locate source code folder.
+2. Open a terminal and Locate source code folder.
-3.Enter command line “g++ *.cpp -o a” to compile source code.
+3. Enter command line “g++ *.cpp -o a” to compile source code.
-4.Enter command line “./a.out” ( Linux/Mac ) or “./a.exe”( Windows ) to launch our program.
+4. Enter command line “./a.out” ( Linux/Mac ) or “./a.exe”( Windows ) to launch our program.
-Enjoy the game!
+5. Enjoy the game!
+Repeat step 4 if you want to play it again.

-**💾参考资料**.
+**💾Materials**.

 Stanford Article:
  http://theory.stanford.edu/~amitp/GameProgramming/Heuristics.html